geeknite/geeknite.github.io/_posts/2022-07-07-sombrio-cartel-gloves-review.md

 ---
 title: "Why I love the Sombrio Cartel Gloves and you should too"
 tags: mountain biking, gloves, sombrio, review
-description: "A funny and engaging review of the Sombrio Cartel Gloves, a high-quality and cool alternative for mountain bikers who want to protect their hands and look good."
+description: "A review of the Sombrio Cartel Gloves, a high-quality and cool alternative for mountain bikers who want to protect their hands and look good."
 date: 2022-07-07
 last_modified_at: '2023-07-20T00:00:00+02:00'
 ---